-E-Commerce: We are particularly pleased with the commitments with respect to the customs valuation of digital products contained in Article 14.3.2, which provide that each Party shall determine the customs value of an imported carrier medium bearing a digital product according to the cost or value of the carrier medium alone, without regard to the cost or value of the digital product stored on the carrier medium.
+E-Commerce: We understand that, in fact, the commitments by the DR will be incorporated into the CAFTA agreement.
+If that is correct, we are pleased with the commitments with respect to the customs valuation of digital products contained in Article 14.3.2 of the CAFTA, which provide that each Party shall determine the customs value of an imported carrier medium bearing a digital product according to the cost or value of the carrier medium alone, without regard to the cost or value of the digital product stored on the carrier medium.